 This is one of the outstanding dips of the eastern Mediterranean, as delicious and striking as the far more famous hummus and baba ghanoush.
-Try it with meat or fish kabobs, or simply with crisp pita triangles or warmed, floppy lavash.
+Try it with meat or fish kabobs, or simply with crisp pita or warmed, floppy lavash.
 The dip will keep for one week in a closed container in the refrigerator, improving a little each day.
 Remember to return the dip to room temperature before serving.–Paula Wolfert

 Red Pepper-Pomegranate Molasses-and-Walnut Dip Recipe